 – ECPI University

 The network audit tells you how healthy your network is.
 It shows you if there are any weaknesses in the network that leave you vulnerable to cybercrime and system downtime.
 Audits are commonly performed by managed IT service providers for the most comprehensive and reliable results.

 But there are steps you can take yourself to check your own network’s health.

-What the network audit looks for
+What the network audit

 Put simply, the network audit compares your existing network performance against a predetermined “ideal” network standard.
 You’re looking to see if your network falls short of your expectations of its performance and security strength.

 You should audit your network frequently as standard.
 But there are a few occasions when you should definitely audit your existing network architecture: